ABC Medical Scholarship Program

 The Plus One Foundation funds significantly life-changing opportunities for people with neurological conditions under the ONE Grant.
 This funding offers a unique chance to fulfill a dream that expands the experience of life.
 The goal of this grant is to not only improve one individual’s life, but also to witness the ‘ripple effect’ of one person’s positive experience on their family, friends, and our community.
 Click above to apply.

-The Ralph Braun Foundation works nationally to provide vehicle modification grants to individuals with disabilities in need of financial assistance.
+NOVA is a 501(c)(3) non-profit that works nationally to provide vehicle modification grants to individuals with disabilities in need of financial assistance.
 The program offers grants of up to $5,000 to people in the United States and Canada who have secured the majority of the funds needed, but require the final amount to complete the purchase.
+Formerly known as the Ralph Braun Foundation.

-Non-profit organization that promotes rehabilitation and independent living through financial grants to individuals paralyzed while participating in sports or recreational activities, and who have a demonstrated need for assistance.
+SCORE (Spinal Cord Opportunities for Rehabilitation Endowment) is a non-profit organization that promotes rehabilitation and independent living through financial grants to young athletes paralyzed while participating in sports or recreational activities, and who have a demonstrated need for assistance.

 Travis Roy Foundation